 Hailing from the Netherlands, the bike has always played a role in my life.
-Today, however, it is my life.
-After commuting by bike for most of my life, I was introduced to the recreational and competitive side of cycling in my mid-twenties.
+And, in my twenties, it became my life.
+After commuting by bike for most of my life, I was introduced to the recreational and competitive side of cycling in my early-twenties.
 After the introduction was made, there was no stopping it.
 I fell head over wheels in love with all things cycling.
 Here’s my story:

 I frequently catch myself doing silly things on the bike.
 I hum or whistle.
 I make race car noises on fast, windy descents.
 And when I try to think of a song to which I know all the words, without the music, I draw a blank so I’m stuck with singing the national anthem or the same nursery rhymes over and over.

 But more frequently than anything else, I catch myself saying one simple sentence toward the end of my rides.
 Whether I’m soaking wet and tired from a rainy, 120 km training ride or just returning from a quick jaunt to the grocery store, whenever I’m nearing my home, I think: “God, I love biking!”

 That’s it.
 It’s not profound.
 It’s not even particularly interesting.
 But it’s genuine.
 There is not a single thing in the world that brings me more joy than riding my bike(s).

 Like most Dutch people, bicycling has always been part of my life.
 I learned how to ride a bike early on and started bike commuting as soon as my training wheels got taken off.
 Trips to school, swimming lessons, friends’ houses and the supermarket were all done by bike.
 It was all part of everyday life and I never gave it any thought.
 A bike was how you got around.
 That’s all.

 But my family moved around a lot and I grew up in three different countries.
 With my teenage years spent in America, I got a car at the age of 16 and our bicycles collected dust in the garage.